Sunday, May 31, 2009

 On May 14th, an award winning WSB-TV news reporter told the nation that the Humane Society of the United States (HSUS) spends almost all the money it gets from animal lovers ... on lobbying for animal rights laws.

-How much is that?
-HSUS' 2007 financials (the most recent year available) show its' income was over $100 million, and total assets were over $200 million.
+$100 million, and total assets were over $200 million.
 This report marked the first time that millions of Americans learned how the HSUS spends its' tax-free dollars.

 The story also mentioned that the Attorney General of Louisiana investigated HSUS after tens of millions in donations meant for Hurricane Katrina animal victims went missing.
 And that the AG ceased investigating when HSUS offered to build a new animal control facility.